YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Devices need extra caution.
 Brushes, vibrating tools, derma rollers, silicone scrubbers, and strong scalp massagers can create concentrated pressure.
 They have no role on a fresh recipient area.

-Numbness, tightness, and itching are common reasons patients want to massage.
+Numbness, tightness, and itching are common reasons to want massage.
 They are also reasons to be more measured.
 If the scalp sensation is reduced, you may not judge pressure accurately.

-The page about numbness after a hair transplant is relevant because reduced sensation can make a patient press harder than intended.
-The hand thinks the pressure is mild, but the skin may be receiving more force than the patient realizes.
+With numbness after a hair transplant, reduced sensation can make you press harder than intended.
+The hand thinks the pressure is mild, but the skin may be receiving more force than you realize.

 Itching creates another risk.
 A gentle massage can quickly become scratching when the itch is strong.
 If you are already fighting the urge to scratch, read the guidance on itching after a hair transplant and keep the routine simple until the scalp settles.

 Tightness can improve gradually without aggressive rubbing.
 Soft washing, time, and normal healing usually help.
-If tightness is painful, worsening, or paired with swelling, heat, or spreading redness, send photos to the clinic.
+If tightness is painful, worsening, or paired with swelling, heat, or spreading redness, the scalp needs review in good light.

-Is donor area massage different from recipient area massage?
+Donor area massage is different from recipient area pressure

 The donor area and recipient area do not heal in exactly the same way.
 The donor area has extraction points.
 The recipient area has implanted grafts.
 The pressure rules should respect that difference.